Mercury telluride

 Mercury telluride (HgTe) is a binary chemical compound of mercury and tellurium.
 It is a semi-metal related to the II-VI group of semiconductor materials.
 Alternative names are mercuric telluride and mercury(II) telluride.

 HgTe occurs in nature as the mineral form coloradoite.

 Physical properties

 All properties are at standard temperature and pressure unless stated otherwise.
 The lattice parameter is about 0.646 nm in the cubic crystalline form.
 The bulk modulus is about 42.1 GPa.
-The thermal expansion coefficient is about 5.2×10−6/K. Static dielectric constant 20.8, dynamic dielectric constant 15.1.
-Thermal conductivity is low at 2.7 W·m2/(m·K).
+The thermal expansion coefficient is about 5.2×10−6/K. The static and dynamic dielectric constants are 20.8 and 15.1, respectively.
+The thermal conductivity is low at 2.7 W·m2/(m·K).
 HgTe bonds are weak leading to low hardness values.
-Hardness 2.7×107 kg/m2.
+The hardness is 2.7×107 kg/m2.

 Doping

 N-type doping can be achieved with elements such as boron, aluminium, gallium, or indium.
 Iodine and iron will also dope n-type.
 HgTe is naturally p-type due to mercury vacancies.
 P-type doping is also achieved by introducing zinc, copper, silver, or gold.